The Wrong Currency

 The performance society has only one answer to the question of what a person is worth: what they produce.
 Output.
 Measurable, comparable, replaceable.
 If you produce nothing, you’re worth nothing.
 It’s written nowhere, but everyone knows it.
 It’s in the question “What do you do?”, in the gap on the resume, in the way people look at you when you say you’re not doing anything right now.

 But there’s a different currency.
 Not performance, but contribution.
-The difference is fundamental.
-Performance is output for money or status.
-Contribution is value for others that can’t be expressed in a metric.
+Performance is output for money or status, and you can measure and compare that.
+Contribution is value for others, and there’s no metric for it.

 A teacher once told me I was ok.
 Not because I had accomplished something special.
 But because I was kind.
 I was sixteen and completely surprised.
 That someone didn’t measure my worth by a grade but by what I brought into a room.
 Years later, someone told me that when I’m in a room, the room has a different energy.
 These aren’t compliments.
 They’re data points.
 They show that value exists which can’t be expressed in the language of the performance society.